 It was created and is maintained by The Agile Monkeys.

 https://github.com/gaelforget/Dataverse.jl is the official Julia package for Dataverse APIs.
 It can be found on JuliaHub (https://juliahub.com/ui/Packages/Dataverse/xWAqY/) and leverages pyDataverse to provide an interface to Dataverse’s data access API and native API.
 Dataverse.jl provides a few additional functionalities with documentation (https://gaelforget.github.io/Dataverse.jl/dev/) and a demo notebook (https://gaelforget.github.io/Dataverse.jl/dev/notebook.html).

 It was created and is maintained by Gael Forget.

 There is no official PHP library for Dataverse APIs (please get in touch if you’d like to create one!) but there is a SWORD library written in PHP listed under Client libraries in the SWORD API documentation.

-There are two Python modules for interacting with Dataverse APIs.
+There are multiple Python modules for interacting with Dataverse APIs.

 pyDataverse primarily allows developers to manage Dataverse collections, datasets and datafiles.
 Its intention is to help with data migrations and DevOps activities such as testing and configuration management.
 The module is developed by Stefan Kasberger from AUSSDA - The Austrian Social Science Data Archive.